the-heap/Emojions/README.md

 - The Heap will also be making videos to document the process (live coding, demonstrations, "office hours" and so on).
 Subscribe to the [Youtube Channel](https://www.youtube.com/channel/UCIaeBxFZOzLA20sSAUENXRg).
 - The Heap has a [Twitter account to tweet](https://twitter.com/theheap_) both about projects and programming (and life, the universe...).
 Follow us to stay in the loop

-Our goal is to create an _embeddable emoji bar_ that users on any website can interact with.
+For this project, our goal is to create an _embeddable emoji bar_ that users on any website can interact with.
 This was blatantly inspired by Github issues, and Slack.
 This is an example image from a Github issue page:

 ![inspriation image](docs/images/inspiration.png)